 I love ratatouille.
 No, I’m not talking about the Disney movie (although I did enjoy that film as well) I mean the delicious vegetable dish!

 The recipe contains simple, tasty ingredients; many of which you may already have lying around the house.
-There are many slight variations to this recipe but I’ve found this to be my favorite thus far.
-And the beautiful spiral shape of the vegies is sure to impress even the most fickle of foodies.
+There are many slight variations to this recipe, but I’ve found this to be my favorite thus far.
+And the beautiful spiral shape of the veggies is sure to impress even the most fickle of foodies.

 - 2 zucchini